 1/2 teaspoon hazelnut extract (or almond or walnut extract)

-*Sweet Short Crust Pastry: one, 1-inch deep, I0- to 11-inch diameter crust; or six, ¾-inch deep, 5-inch diameter crusts, partially-baked in removable-bottom quiche or tart pans.
+Sweet Short Crust Pastry: one, 1-inch deep, 10- to 11-inch diameter crust; or six, ¾-inch deep, 5-inch diameter crusts, partially-baked in removable-bottom quiche or tart pans

-Spiced Apple Cider Caramel Sauce or Cranberry Caramel Sauce (I will post this later)
+Spiced Apple Cider Caramel Sauce or Cranberry Caramel Sauce (in process)

 Homemade or Haagen Daz Vanilla Bean Ice Cream